Chervonyi Khutir (Kyiv Metro): Location

 In fact, this is the only station of the Kyiv metro, located not in a residential area, but in the woods.
-Kharkiv Electric Depot and the end stations of several buses are located nearby.
+Kharkivske Electric Depot and the end stations of several buses are located nearby.
 This provides a small but stable passenger flow.
-In future, it is planned to extend the Syretsko-Pecherska line to Darnytsia railway station (under construction).
+There was a plan to extend the Syretsko-Pecherska line to Darnytsia railway station, but the General Plan of Kyiv City until 2025 does not include this extension.